cabtdesigns/cat-clock/README.md

-# cat-clock
+# tip calculator
-clock that changes images of cats depending on what time it is
+calculator that helps you figure out the tip of a meal